 Exam Sites And Schedule

 Please pay close attention to the exam site locations.
-The exam is given on Tuesday and Wednesday, July 25 and 26, 2017.
-Testing for the July 2017 Bar Examination will be conducted at:
+The exam is given on Tuesday and Wednesday, February 27 and 28, 2018.

 Bar Examination Schedule

 February/Winter 2018 Examination Dates: Tuesday, February 27, and Wednesday, February 28, 2018

 July/Summer 2018 Examination Dates: Tuesday, July 24, and Wednesday, July 25, 2018

 The Exam days are Tuesday and Wednesday.
 For elements of a complete application, click the “How to Apply” link from the list in the left column of this page.
 If you application is not complete by the deadline, you will not be allowed to sit for the exam.
 All documents and payment must be received by the deadline.